ndrakos/blog/_drafts/2020-12-04-SED_Methods_Part_II.md

 ### Dust Attenuation

+I have updated this to include the galaxy shapes.

 The dust attenuation can be calculated from the $$\psi$$--$$Z$$--$$\hat{\tau}_{V}$$.
 To do this, Williams et al. follows <a href="https://ui.adsabs.harvard.edu/abs/1999A%26A...350..381D/abstract">Devriendt et al 1999</a>.

 First, you can calculate  the $$V$$ band, face-on attenuation optical depth:

 $$\hat{\tau}_{V} =\left(\frac{Z_{\mathrm{ISM}}}{Z_{\odot}}\right)^{1.6}\left(\frac{N_{\mathrm{H}}}{2.1 \times 10^{21} \mathrm{cm}^{-2}}\right)$$

 The mean hydrogen column density can be determined from the cold gas fraction: